arizas/Ariz-HumanityBridge/README.md

 # **How to contribute**

 Just so you know, anyone is welcome to contribute.
 Please read our "how we work" to find information on how to contribute.
-Here are ways to get involved:

 We look forward to creating together.